louquillio/mastheads.net/README.md

 There's a trial instance of [Discourse](https://www.discourse.org/) running at **[forum.mastheads.net](https://forum.mastheads.net)**, or at least there will be once it propagates.
 An invitation is required.

-You may email <mastheadsforum@gmail.com> to reach out.
-This address is checked weekly.
+You may email <mastheadsforum@gmail.com> to reach us.